Eastern Oklahoma State College: History

 Founded in 1908 as the Oklahoma School of Mines and Metallurgy, Eastern Oklahoma State College primarily focused on mining engineering.
-The school opened on January 11, 1909, with one hundred students and Dr. George E. Ladd as president.
+The school opened on January 11, 1909, with one hundred students and George E. Ladd as president.
 The first graduates received diplomas in 1912.

 The school added liberal arts educational programs later.
 It closed during World War I because of insufficient enrollment, but reopened after the war.
 In 1927, the mining programs were phased out and the school was renamed as Eastern Oklahoma College.
 The Oklahoma Miner Institute, which is housed on campus, is a legacy of the original purpose of the school.
 The Oklahoma Legislature again renamed the school in 1941 as the Eastern Oklahoma Agricultural and Mechanical College and put it under the supervision of the State Board of Agriculture.
 The North Central Association of Colleges and Secondary Schools accredited the school in March 1954.
 In 1972, it was renamed as the Eastern Oklahoma State College, with its own governing board.